 Identifier: MSS 0243

-Scope and Contents This collection of 1024 commercial photographs largly features industrial and architectural views, including exteriors and interiors of unidentified private residences, as well as commercial buildings.
+Scope and Contents This collection of 1,024 commercial photographs largely features industrial and architectural views, including exteriors and interiors of unidentified private residences, as well as commercial buildings.
 Cameron Iron Works is among the businesses documented.
-Most of the photgraphs date from the late 1950s to 1960.
+Most of the photographs date from the late 1950s to 1960.
 There are silver gelatin prints and color prints.

 - Subject: Photographers -- Texas -- 20th century X

 - Commercial photography -- Texas -- Houston 3